-In this letter, we describe a factorization of the interaction tensor in a higher-order RBM that reduces the number of parameters while retaining the model's ability to learn complicated transformations from real-world images.
-Our factorization leads to a filter-matching interpretation of the three-way model in which transformations are modeled with pairs of filters.
+In this paper we describe a factorization of the interaction tensor in a higher order RBM that reduces the number of parameters while retaining the model's ability to learn complicated transformations from real world images.
+Our factorization leads to a "filter-matching" interpretation of the three-way model, in which transformations are modelled with pairs of filters.
 Feature extraction is an integral part of training the three-way interaction model.
 As a result, training on transformed images yields pairs of linear filters that are optimized to represent the observed class of transformations.
 The model discovers Fourier components as the optimal filters for global shifts, for example, or a log-polar variant of the Fourier transform for representing global rotations.
 We demonstrate the extraction of these and other features using both synthetic and real image sequences.
 We also show experimentally how the factorization can improve training efficiency, and we demonstrate the use on larger image patches.

 The task of learning about image transformations is closely related to the problem of dealing with visual invariances.
-In fact, knowledge about allowable transformations can be used to build systems that ignore these transformations and thus perform invariant recognition (e.g., Simard, LeCun, Denker, & Victorri, 1992).
-When transformations are not known a priori, are not stationary, or are difficult to model, we can still perform invariant recognition using a system that can learn about allowable transformations from training examples, as suggested, for example, by Rao and Ruderman (1999), Olshausen, Cadieu, Culpepper, and Warland (2007), Miao and Rao (2007), and Memisevic and Hinton (2007).
+In fact, knowledge about allowable transformations can be used to build systems that ignore these transformations and thus perform invariant recognition (for example, Simard et al., 1992).
+When transformations are not known a-priori, not stationary, or difficult to model, we can still perform invariant recognition using a system that can learn about allowable transformations from training examples, as suggested, for example, by Olshausen et al. (2007), Miao and Rao (2007), Memisevic and Hinton (2007).
 An early approach to learning image transformations in a biologically plausible way, using temporal coherence, is described in Foldiak (1991).
-More recently, several multilinear and spatiotemporal filtering models were suggested for this task (e.g., Tenenbaum & Freeman, 2000; Olshausen, 1994; Olshausen et al., 2007; Rao & Ballard, 1997; Rao & Ruderman, 1999; Grimes & Rao, 2005; van Hateren & Ruderman, 1998; Vasilescu & Terzopoulos, 2002).
+More recently, several multilinear and spatio-temporal filtering models were suggested for this task (for example, Tenenbaum and Freeman, 2000; Olshausen et al., 2007; Olshausen, 1994; Grimes and Rao, 2005; Rao and Ballard, 1997; van Hateren and Ruderman, 1998; Vasilescu and Terzopoulos, 2002).
 The idea behind these approaches is to use multiple independent groups of hidden variables in order to model the multiple independent latent factors that contribute to the variability in the data.
-Bilinear models contain exactly two groups of hidden variables: a "what" component accounts for the images and a "where" component for the transformations (Olshausen et al., 2007).
+Bi-linear models contain exactly two groups of hidden variables: A "what"-component accounts for the images and a "where"-component for the transformations (Olshausen et al., 2007).

-Unfortunately, the presence of two or more groups of hidden variables leads to a chicken-and-egg problem that can make learning and inference difficult (Tenenbaum & Freeman, 2000).
-Miao and Rao (2007), Olshausen et al. (2007), and Memisevic and Hinton (2007) overcome this issue by conditioning transformed images on untransformed ones rather than trying to simultaneously model both the images and the transformations.
-(More specifically, Olshausen et al., 2007, discuss both a conditional and a bilinear model.
-The conditional model is referred as "remapping model" in their paper.)
+Unfortunately, the presence of two or more groups of hidden variables leads to a "chicken-andegg" problem that can make learning and inference difficult (Tenenbaum and Freeman, 2000).
+Miao and Rao (2007), Olshausen et al. (2007), and Memisevic and Hinton (2007) overcome this issue by conditioning transformed images on un-transformed ones, rather than trying to simultaneously model both the images and the transformations1.
 As a result, the models contain only a single group of hidden variables, and these are responsible only for encoding transformations.
 Operating on raw pixels rather than features, however, leads to the issues discussed above.

-In this letter, we show how factorization allows us to define a conditional model with a single group of hidden variables that nevertheless makes it possible to extract features from the images and thus to model "what" components in addition to "where" components.
+In this paper, we show how factorization allows us to define a conditional model with a single group of hidden variables, that nevertheless makes it possible to extract features from the images, and thus to model "what" components in addition to "where" components.
 The "what" components, however, are tied to the observed transformations.
 In particular, when the images are random, they turn into filters that represent only the transformations.
-As we shall show, the reason that there is no chicken-and-egg problem is that the factors, which take on the role of the feature extractors, behave like deterministic functions rather than stochastic hidden variables.
+As we shall show, the reason that there is no "chicken-and-egg problem" is that the factors, which take on the role of the feature extractors, behave like deterministic functions rather than stochastic hidden variables.
 Inference and learning are therefore basically the same as in an unfactored model.